shamrice/COBOL-RSS-Reader/README.md

 # COBOL RSS Reader - crssr

-Command line RSS reader written in GnuCOBOL
+Console RSS reader application written in GnuCOBOL

-Project just started... not much to see so far.
+Project is still in it's early stage so not all functionality is fully implemented yet.

 ## Building
 Run the shell script "build.sh" in the source directory.